 As a physicist you will learn how to analyse, how to translate problems into mathematical models and how to distinguish between essential and secondary issues, and you will learn how to approach and resolve problems.
-In Applied Physics you will learn how to apply physics to technology and how to approach problems with a technical mindset.
-This discipline focuses on design and construction, installing measuring equipment, working with advanced instruments, information technology and computational physics.
+In Applied Physics you will learn how to apply fundamental physics to technology and how to approach problems with a technical mindset.
+This discipline focuses on design and construction, working with advanced instruments, information technology and computational physics.

 Is this the programme for you?

 If you want to study Physics or Applied Physics, you will need to have an aptitude for the sciences.
 An important part of physics is mathematics, because mathematics is the ‘language’ of physics.
 You also need to be highly inquisitive and you should enjoy solving puzzles.
 If you are the type who likes analysing and solving problems, then Physics or Applied Physics is the right programme for you!

 Revolution in micro-electronics by spinning electrons

 Black holes are the densest and heaviest objects in our universe.
 Hearing two of them crash into each other may sound weird and impossible, but physicists have done just that!
 With the most sophisticated techniques available several gravitational waves detectors, or "cosmic microphones", have been built.
 Researching physics at the edge of a black hole is therefore now possible.

 What are the smallest building blocks of matter?
 What are gravitational waves?
 How does a principle of physics become an application in a hospital or in a nuclear reactor?
 Is it possible to build a quantum computer?